 Use Good Quality, Freshly Ground Coffee

 Pre-ground coffee can mar the flavour of your brew, because it only takes around 2-3 minutes for the ground beans to begin to lose their flavour.
 Always grind your coffee immediately before you want to brew it.

-Use a good quality coffee.
-Remember that the darker the bean, the courses the grind should be for the maximum flavour.
+Use a good quality coffee – the best coffee beans you can get for your budget Remember that the darker the bean, the courses the grind should be for the maximum flavour.